 The song itself has a relatively simple chord progression, but the fingerpicking pattern incorporates a skill we haven’t yet come across on our list — plucking two strings at once.
 Almost all of the song involves the same pattern — you’re using your thumb to play a root note as a bassline, and you’re using your index and ring fingers to pluck two strings (usually the B and G string) at the same time.

-This video tutorial (below left) explains it beautifully, and it also includes tablature so you can double-check your playing and make sure you have the right chord progression.
+This video tutorial (below left) explains it beautifully and includes tablature so you can double-check your playing and ensure you have the right chord progression.

-Especially if you’re a new player, there are a few things to look out for while playing this song.
+Especially if you’re a new player, while playing this song, there are a few things to look out for.
 The first is the chord progression itself.
 Most chords are simple, but F#m may be new to some.
 And as the instructor points out, the song is written using a barred G chord.

-If you haven’t ventured into barre chords, this could be a challenge.
+This could be a challenge if you haven’t ventured into barre chords.
 But if a barre chord is too difficult, you can always use an open G in the chord progression for now.

 The other thing to watch out for is keeping your fingers in place throughout the pattern.
-Since you’re moving two fingers at once in this pattern, it’s easy for you to accidentally move your hand out of place.
+Since you’re moving two fingers at once in this pattern, it’s easy for you to move your hand out of place accidentally.

 As the instructor in the video (above right) suggests, you may want to use your pinky to anchor your hand by touching it to the high E string while you aren’t using it.
 It’s also helpful to keep a slight arch in your wrist.
 This will help isolate the muscles in your fingers and keep your hand in place.